aws-samples/aws-serverless-cicd-workshop/workshop/content/cleanup/delete-cf-stacks.en.md

 weight = 6
 +++

-In order to delete the resources created we need to delete the Cloudformation stacks:
+Now that the buckets are empty, we can delete the Cloudformation stacks:

 Delete the CF stacks in following sequence